 In this stunt for ESPN, four fans lived on a billboard together during the College Football Playoff for a shot at going to the National Championship game.
-We live-streamed the entire thing for 282 straight hours — that's just short of 2 weeks — making this one of the most challenging projects I've ever worked on.
+We live-streamed the entire thing for 282 straight hours — that's just short of 2 weeks.

 Drafting off the buzz and sudden popularity of HQ trivia, we created Steph IQ.
 It was a custom-built, real-time trivia game where players who survived split a pot of money and could win Steph’s newest sneakers.